 How to get a Fox Williams training contract

 Fox Williams' recruitment process for its training contract begins with an online application form on the firm's website, which asks for personal details and work experience.
 Applicants also have to answer several competency questions.
 HR manager Liz Blight tells us: “We want applicants to tell us a story about themselves.
 Everyone at Fox Williams has their own unique story and so we want to hear what a candidate's story is.”

 After undergoing an online assessment test, the top 40/50 candidates who ace the application form are invited to attend a drinks and canapés event in the firm’s offices to meet with some of the partners.
-Candidates also have a 30 minute interview with HR which can be done by Skype or video conference.
-The top scoring 12 applicants are then invited to a week-long vacation scheme in March (for Sept 2020 applicants) or July (for applicants for 2021 & 2022).
+Candidates also will need to undertake some online assessments.
+The top scoring 12/18 applicants overall are then invited to a week-long vacation scheme in March (for Sept 2020 applicants) or July (for applicants for 2021 & 2022).
 Fox Williams typically runs two schemes every summer, and there's usually room for up to six candidates on each.
 “It's really an extended assessment,” Blight explains, “but it's a good way to assess people and it gives applicants a chance to really see how we work and check that we are the right firm for them.”
 And if you get a place on the vac scheme but not a training contract at the end of it, it gives you some good work experience to refer back to later.

 During the scheme candidates get a taste of life in two different departments and attend various presentations, which are delivered by members of HR, partners and associates.
 Candidates also undertake various assessments, including a technical written exercise, a group presentation and a practical group exercise.
 There’s also time for socialising with the current batch of trainees, so candidates get a chance to ask the trainees what it is really like at the firm.
 At the end of the week, all participants “have a short 30-minute interview with two partners,” Blight explains, “which gives us a chance to delve a bit deeper into a candidate's intellectual rigour and commercial awareness.”